TarasyukV/car-performance-sql-analysis/README.md

 - Brands below 40% are Low, mostly offering models under the market average price.

 - This analysis helps identify which brands are positioned as premium versus mainstream in terms of pricing.

+# Business Question 6
+## Which models are the fastest within each brand, and how do they compare to the brand’s average acceleration?

+## Created Metric:
+To identify each brand’s flagship performance model, a window function (ROW_NUMBER()) was used:
+ROW_NUMBER() OVER (PARTITION BY car_make ORDER BY zero_to_sixty_time ASC)

+Additionally:

+- The average 0–60 acceleration time was calculated per brand.
+- A new metric was created:
+Speed Difference = Average Brand 0–60 Time − Fastest Model 0–60 Time

+## 📈 Key Insight

+- Each brand’s flagship model is clearly identifiable.

+- Brands with large acceleration gaps between the flagship and the rest of the lineup (Nissan, Porsche, Maserati, Lotus, Chevrolet) often have a wider variety of models in terms of speed, with one high-performance star and other models

+- Brands with smaller acceleration differences demonstrate more consistent performance engineering across their model range(Tesla, Bugatti, Acura, Rolls-Royce etc.).